Skip to content

 Data Migration

 Data migration is one of the most underestimated workstreams in any Salesforce implementation.
-A CTA must treat migration as a first-class architectural concern — it touches data modeling, security, integration, and governance simultaneously.
-Getting it wrong means launch delays, data quality issues, and eroded stakeholder confidence.
+It touches data modeling, security, integration, and governance at once.
+Getting it wrong means launch delays, data quality problems, and eroded stakeholder confidence.

 Migration Phases